Hands on experience

 In addition to University Requirements:

-- At least 46 units of major courses
+- 40 units of major coursework.

 - Up to 9 units of major prefix courses may be used to satisfy Liberal Studies requirements; these same courses may also be used to satisfy major requirements.